koh-gt/ferriteclassic-core/doc/JSON-RPC-interface.md

 ## Security

-The RPC interface allows other programs to control Bitcoin Core, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
+The RPC interface allows other programs to control Bitcoin Core, including the ability to spend funds from your wallets, affecct consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
 This section suggests how you should use and configure Bitcoin Core to reduce the risk that its